hadjShell/ReactLearningJourney/note.md

          * `effect` execute even if the dependencies are logically equivalent (*with different pointers*)
          * **`useCallback`** to solve this problem
            * Wrap the function dependencies in the `useCallback()`
+         * Or, try to avoid them
+     *  Mutable values (including global variables) aren’t reactive, so they shouldn't be dependencies
+        *  A mutable value like `location.pathname` can’t be a dependency
+        *  A mutable value like `ref.current` or things you read from it also can’t be a dependency
+        *  `ref` can be listed in dependencies but no point to do it because it's never changed

   3. Add cleanup if needed